PM Imran, opposition leaders urge nation to show compassion on Eidul Fitr

 National Assembly Speaker Asad Qaiser

-The speaker also appealed the people to "help those who are in need and share our happiness with them".
+The NA speaker also appealed to the people to "help those who are in need and share our happiness with them".

 "In order to establish a strong Islamic welfare society, it is imperative that [everyone] plays a role to wipe out social injustices and promote harmony."